dPaliura/Control_theory_labs/README.md

 environment under Ubuntu 20.4.

 To run program you need to run script main.R inside lab1 folder.
-Other scripts must be in same folder with main.R script.
+Other scripts must be in the same folder with main.R script.

 The result of program run is description of input data, description of key model variables and plot with boat movement to target.